Monday, 9 June 2025

 Dietary interventions focused on weight loss alleviate mechanical strain on the joints and reduce the risk of CVD in patients with PsA.
 Weight loss has also been shown to improve disease activity.
 Moreover, research suggests some dietary modifications, along with exercise, can improve PsA disease outcomes independent of weight loss.
 Diets rich in saturated fats or certain omega-6 fatty acids while anti-inflammatory diets can improve PsA symptoms and disease activity.
 Among various anti-inflammatory diets, the Mediterranean diet has gained the most popularity as studies have found it to be associated with lower disease activity in patients with PsA.

 According to the Medical Board of the National Psoriasis Foundation, patients with PsA may consider the Mediterranean diet on a trial basis in conjunction with pharmacotherapy.
-The NPF medical board also emphasizes increased intake of fiber, complex carbohydrates, monosaturated fatty acids, and omega-3 fatty acids.
+The NPF medical board also emphasizes increased intake of fibre, complex carbohydrates, monosaturated fatty acids, and omega-3 fatty acids.
 Although other dietary interventions for improving PsA are less studied, a case report by Lewandowska et al found a whole-food vegan diet improved PsA symptoms a 40-year-old woman.
 Further research, however, is needed to confirm the role of vegetarian or vegan diets in modulating PsA disease activity.

 Smoking: What Role Does It Play?